-Parameters: server name - java.lang.String
+Parameters: server name java.lang.String Return Type: java.lang.String

 \$AdminControl stopServer server1

 Stops the specified application server.
 If you set the flag to immediate, the server stops immediately.
 Otherwise, a normal stop occurs.
 This command returns a message to indicate if the server stops successfully.